B3N14M1N/ChatAI/README.md

 - Model switching and request metrics (tokens & cost)
 - RAG (Retrieval-Augmented Generation) with ChromaDB for enhanced responses
 - Intent detection and conversation context management
+- Profanity-aware pipeline that prevents abusive content from being sent to the LLM and excludes ignored messages from context
 - **Book recommendations** from a curated dataset of classic literature using the RAG system
  - User accounts with JWT authentication (register/login) and user-scoped conversations
  - Glassy UI with theme switching and a collapsible sidebar